Tel: +44 (0) 1224 582948

 A poignant memorial

 In April 2009, 16 men were killed in a tragic helicopter crash just north of Peterhead.
-These men were returning from an oil platform in which they worked.
+These men were returning from an oil platform where they had worked.
 The impact was due to a catastrophic gearbox failure.
 It was a sombre time for the city and surrounding areas.
 As a mark of respect, a memorial was created in the gardens to commemorate this national disaster.

 Adequate parking can be found right next to the east entrance.
 There is plenty of room for a dozen cars.
 In the summer, this can be busier, but generally more than enough space if you are travelling in a vehicle.
 There is also secure bike bars, in which they can be safely parked.